-Broadly following the ADDIE model , a proven, rigorous technique that aims to build "effective training and performance support", the programme can create sustainable change that matches both school and individual teacher needs.
-All five modules of the CATALYST programme are underpinned by extensive educational research, and can be used separately or in combinations, depending on a school's needs - which one is right for you?
+Broadly following the ADDIE model , a proven, rigorous technique that aims to build effective training and performance support, the programme can create sustainable change that matches both school and individual teacher needs.
+All five modules of the CATALYST programme are underpinned by extensive educational research, and can be used separately or in combinations, depending on a school's needs.

 The APT methodology

 Catalysed's overall approach is driven by the APT methodology , where APT is shorthand for the Alignment of Pedagogy and Technology.
-This methodology was developed through extensive educational research in both secondary and higher education by the founder of Catalysed, Dr Richard Osborne.
+This methodology was developed through extensive educational research in both secondary and higher education by the founder of Catalysed Ltd, Dr Richard Osborne.

-Supporting teachers in the classroom with digital technologies.
+Supporting individual teachers in class using digital technologies.

-Measuring the impact of a digital technologies initiative.
+Whole school evaluations of a completed digital technologies initiative.

 Timescales & pricing

 The CATALYST programme can range from just a few hours commitment from staff in after school workshops, to a comprehensive programme of linked events across an entire school year.
 Costs range from as little as £60 per hour for one-to-one support in the classroom to £3,000+ for more complex integrated projects.
 More detailed pricing is included on each of the module pages, above.